nicoleorzan/P1.2_seed/readme.md

   - exercise session (mandatory for MHPC students)

   ASSIGNMENT x DSSC: today assignment is the implementation of the PI approximation using MPI.
-  The exercise was presented in class and schematically described on [today slides].
+  The exercise was presented in class and schematically described on [today slides1].
   The serial code is included in the hands-on folder.

 - Wednesday November 8 (for MHPC students only):